-The University Studies Program is designed for students enrolled in the Associate in Arts (A.A.), Associate in Science (A.S.), Associate in Engineering (A.E.), or Associate in Fine Arts (A.F.A.) degree that want to continue their education as juniors at a university.
+The University Studies Program is designed for students enrolled in the Associate in Arts (A.A.), Associate in Science (A.S.), Associate in Engineering (A.E.), Associate in Fine Arts (A.F.A.), Associate in Arts in Teacher Preparation (A.A.T.P) or Associate in Science in Teacher Preparation (A.S.T.P.) degree that want to continue their education as juniors at a university.
 Please use the links on the left to access your degree requirements.

 The transfer programs offered at Sandhills Community College fall under Comprehensive Articulation Agreements or Uniform Articulation Agreements between the North Carolina Community Colleges and universities of the UNC system.
 For a list of Articulation Agreements, please go to Transfer Resources.
 On that Transfer Resources page, you will also find other useful information that will help you transfer to a UNC university.

-If you are interested in pursuing a major in agriculture or life sciences at North Carolina State University, please check the College of Agriculture and Life Sciences (CALS) PackTrac program.
-PackTrac allows SCC students to transfer into selected programs at CALS.
-Students must successfully complete the Associate in Science at Sandhills Community College by taking the courses listed here.
+SCC students who intend to earn their Associate degree and who are interested in pursuing a major in agriculture or life sciences at North Carolina State University, must successfully complete the Associate in Science at Sandhills Community College by taking the courses listed here.

-Students interested in transferring to a North Carolina private college or university should go to the Private College Transfer page.
+Sandhills CC and Methodist University are now Transfer Partners.
+Students interested in transferring to Methodist or another North Carolina private college or university should go to the Private College Transfer page.

 Sandhills also offers Associate in Applied Science (A.A.S.) degrees that will transfer into university-designated baccalaureate degree programs under bi-lateral agreements.
 For more information, please go to Applied Science Transfer Agreements.

 Contact Information Pinehurst Campus

 Professor Jeanne Morse

 104 Meyer Hall

 Professor Lori Lorion